 Be engaging.
 Spark interest.
 Don’t read the slides.
 Treat it like a TED Talk or an IGNITE talk.
 Quite frankly, the Ignite format of 20 slides (images mostly) auto-rotating every 15 seconds is a fantastic format for virtual conferences.
 At Ignite Tampa Bay (that I co-founded) we had a slogan, “Enlighten us, but make it quick.”
-And “Hang on.
-Something new in just 5 minutes.”
+And “If you are bored, wait 5 minutes.”

 Most speakers hate (or cannot perform) the Ignite format.
 TED talks are longer: usually 18 minutes.
 Either format, the speakers practice.
 Not something most conference speakers do.
 More’s the pity because of this.

 Could you run a Virtual Conference?
 Absolutely.
 Here’s an idea: